 * German output drops year-on-year

 BRUSSELS, Aug 13 Euro zone industrial production

-an upwardly revised 0.6 percent rise in May.
-Economists polled
+was flat, following an upwardly revised 0.6 percent rise in May,

-by Reuters had forecast a 0.1 percent annual increase in June.
+while economists polled by Reuters expected a 0.1 percent annual

-The annual reading was the lowest since August 2013.
+It was the lowest annual reading since August 2013.

-The monthly drop was caused mainly by a 1.9 percent drop in
+The monthly drop was due mainly to a 1.9 percent drop in

 production of non-durable consumer goods, down for a second